-Today’s Ukraine is the second largest country in Europe, Russia with the area of 17,098,242 km2 is the first in the ranking.
+Today’s Ukraine is the second-largest country in Europe, Russia with an area of 17,098,242 km2 is the first in the ranking.
 Ukraine covers an area of 603,700 km2 and it’s the 6th most densely populated country in Europe.
-The number of current inhabitants (42.22 million people) indicates unfavorable demographic situation as in 1993 Ukraine was inhabited by as many as 52.2 million people.
+The number of current inhabitants (42.22 million people) indicates an unfavorable demographic situation as in 1993 Ukraine was inhabited by as many as 52.2 million people.

 The e-commerce market in Ukraine

 In 2018, the value of the Ukrainian e-commerce market increased by 30% and reached UAH 163.4 billion.
 The value of online sales of goods and services amounted to UAH 65 billion.
 On the other hand, the money spent on advertising in shops, social media, and other online resources reached UAH 95 billion.
 According to forecasts, in 2019 the value of e-commerce was supposed to increase by at least 25%.

 Ukrainian Internet users

 Ukraine has very low Internet penetration.
 According to data from The Ecommerce Foundation, the share equals only 49%, which constitutes the lowest level in Europe.
 Only 3.7 million users shop online which gives an average of 286 euros per person spent every year.
 Those who do shop online most frequently choose to pay on delivery.

 The most popular search engines in Ukraine

 Unsurprisingly, Google is the most widely used search engine in Ukraine.
 It’s chosen by 12 million users.
 Until 2017, the Russian browser Yandex, which also offers a search engine, was second in the ranking.
 The third favorite site was Mail.ru used by 9.58 million users.